icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 - Gelder, Thomas F., Smyers, William H., Jr., and von Glahn, Uwe H.: Experimental Droplet Impingement on Several Two-Dimensional Airfoils with Thickness Ratios of 6 to 16 Percent.
 NACA-TN-3839, 1956.
 - Lewis, William, and Brun, Rinaldo J.: Impingement of Water Droplets on a Rectangular Half Body in a Two-Dimensional Incompressible Flow Field.
 NACA-TN-3658, 1956.

-### Related
+## Related

-NACA-TN-1904 is cited by the two NACA publications cited in Appendix C of the icing regulations [^5].
+NACA-TN-1904 is cited by two NACA publications cited in Appendix C of the icing regulations [^5].

 - Hacker, Paul T., and Dorsch, Robert G.: A Summary of Meteorological Conditions Associated with Aircraft Icing and a Proposed Method of Selecting Design Criterions for Ice-Protection Equipment.
 NACA-TN-2569, 1951.
 - Lewis, William, and Bergrun, Norman R.: A Probability Analysis of the Meteorological Factors Conducive to Aircraft Icing in the United States.
 NACA-TN-2738, 1952.